ratishphilip/CompositionProToolkit/README.md

 # CompositionProToolkit Controls

 ## 1. FluidProgressRing
-**FluidProgressRing** is a concept design for a modern version of the **ProgressRing** control in UWP.The **ProgressRing** control has remained the same since Windows 8 and it is high time it got a refresh.
+**FluidProgressRing** is a concept design for a modern version of the **ProgressRing** control in UWP.
+The **ProgressRing** control has remained the same since Windows 8 and it is high time it got a refresh.
 The **FluidProgressRing** consists of a set of small circles (**nodes**) rotating about a common center.
 Each node rotates until it hits the adjacent node (then it slows down to a stop).
 The adjacent node then rotates and hits the next node and this process continues.
 The animations are done using the **Windows.UI.Composition APIs** and provide a smooth look and feel.

 <img src="https://cloud.githubusercontent.com/assets/7021835/16522118/838f2eec-3f50-11e6-825c-20e07300339c.gif" />